DennisSchmidtOTHRegensburg/ControVolEclipsePlugin/README.md

 ![projectpreparation](/docs/Projectpreparation.jpg "ControVolEclipsePlugin")

 To be able to use the functions of the plugin the project has to be configured.
+Right click on the MorphiaTestProject at the Package Explorer.
 With the selection Convert to ControVol Project a folder called ControVol is created in the database-project.
 With the selection Register current Version the current class decleration is saved in a xml-file which will be stored in the ControVol-folder.
 Perhaps the project has to be updated with *F5*.
 Every class and attribute which can be stored in the datastore is